Thesis Topics in Software Science

 Goblint: Race Detection World Champion

 Goblint is a static analyzer written in OCaml for the analysis of multi-threaded C programs.
 Goblint is developed jointly with the Technical University of Munich.
 This is a very exciting and lively project, so we encourage our best students to use this opportunity to collaborate with the Crème de la Crème of European computer science.
-There are many different kinds of topic that can contribute to such an ambitious project:

 Põder: Towards Explainable Static Analysis